France - Country Commercial Guide

 ICS Executive Summary

-France welcomes foreign investment and has a stable business climate that attracts investors from around the world.
-The French government devotes significant resources to attracting foreign investment through policy incentives, marketing, overseas trade promotion offices, and investor support mechanisms.
-France has an educated population, first-rate universities, and a talented workforce.
-It has a modern business culture, sophisticated financial markets, a strong intellectual property rights regime, and innovative business leaders.
-The country is known for its world-class infrastructure, including high-speed passenger rail, maritime ports, extensive roadway networks, a dense network of public transportation, and efficient intermodal connections.
-High-speed (3G/4G) telephony is nearly ubiquitous, and France has begun its 5G roll-out in key metropolitan cities.
+France enthusiastically welcomes foreign investment and has a stable business climate that attracts investors from around the world.
+The French government devotes significant resources to attracting investment through policy incentives, marketing, overseas trade promotion offices, and investor support mechanisms.
+France has an educated population, first-rate universities, and a talented workforce, although recent investor surveys have highlighted a shortage of high-skilled workers and technicians in emerging technologies, as well as English skills that lag compared to other European countries.
+France has a modern business culture, sophisticated financial markets, a strong intellectual property rights regime, and an innovative commercial sector.
+The country is known for its world-class infrastructure, including high-speed passenger rail, many maritime ports, extensive roadway networks, a dense network of public transportation, and efficient intermodal connections.
+High-speed (3G/4G) telephony is nearly ubiquitous, and 5G is now available in large and many mid-sized metropolitan cities.
+Other draws for France include high quality and affordable healthcare and schooling.